HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/cv.md

 Fundings
 ======
-* Ministry of Education Culture Sports Science and Technology, WINGS-GSDM Designing Future Society Fellowship Research Fund, Project Number 150201SP01.
+* Ministry of Education, Culture, Sports, Science and Technology, WINGS-GSDM Designing Future Society Fellowship Research Fund, Project Number 150201SP01.
+(Stipend paid in 2021 and 2023; not paid in 2022 owing to residence abroad)

 Awards and Grants
 ======
  * Designing Future Society Fellowship, April 2021 - March 2024: full scholarship, provided by Global Leadership Program for Social Design and Management, The University of Tokyo, JASSO.
+(Stipend paid in 2021 and 2023; not paid in 2022 owing to residence abroad)
  * MEXT Honors Scholarship, JASSO, 2020.

 Programming Skills
 ======
 * Matlab
 * STATA
+* Microsoft Office

 Languages
 ======
 * Mandarin (Native)
 * Cantonese (Native)
-* Japanese (Full Professional Proficiency)
+* Japanese (Fluent)
-* English (Full Professional Proficiency)
+* English (Fluent)